KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 Winterbreak needs your Kindle to be registered, it also needs a valid, internet-connected WiFi network saved.

-It's still possible to jailbreak an unregistered/blacklisted device, but currently, the only jailbreaking methods for those devices work on firmware below `5.16.2.1.1`.
+It's still possible to jailbreak an unregistered/blacklisted device, but currently, the only jailbreaking methods for those devices work on or below firmware `5.16.2.1.1`.
 You can find these jailbreaking methods in [Legacy Jailbreaks](https://kindlemodding.org/jailbreaking/Legacy/).

 ### My Kindle updated to a firmware version that doesn't have any jailbreak method!
 Can I still jailbreak it?